 By 1967 the Ralph Lauren brand was officially born, and began selling in stores around Manhattan.
 The embroidered pony and polo player logo would soon become one of the most iconic in American fashion, with the brand’s clean cut style and aspirational status becoming one of the most influential on future designers.

 One of the great things about Polo Ralph Lauren is that it can be adopted by people of different ages, styles and backgrounds.
 As well as the Hamptons-holidaying banker, this is a brand that has been heavily picked up by streetwear fans since the ‘90s – just think of Kanye West and his pastel-coloured Polo Ralph Lauren polo shirts in his College Dropout days of the early noughties, or Pharrell Williams and his love for that red ‘Suisse’ gilet – showing that this is a versatile brand well and truly open to interpretation.

-At the end of April 2016, the brand further cemented itself as America’s brand when Polo Ralph Lauren released the looks team U.S.A. will be wearing for the opening and closing ceremonies at this year’s Olympics in Rio.
-White shorts, striped belts and shirts worn over stripe t-shirts make up the look, with boat shoes for good measure.
+At the end of April 2016, the brand further cemented itself as America’s brand when Polo Ralph Lauren released the looks team U.S.A. will be wearing for the opening and closing ceremonies at the 2016 Olympics in Rio.
+White shorts, striped belts and shirts worn over stripe t-shirts made up the look, with boat shoes for good measure.
 Truly timeless, there’s no doubt that Polo Ralph Lauren will continue to have such a tremendous effect on American – and worldwide – fashion for years to come.

 Shop the Polo Ralph Lauren men’s collection on Coggles here >>

 Shop the Polo Ralph Lauren women’s collection on Coggles here >>